Chobshaw/parsnip/README.md

 # parsnip
-A python module that provides a simple way to convert classes to and from dictionaries, json objects and files.
-Supports popular modules/libraries such as: dataclasses, attrs and SQLAlchemy.
+A Python module that facilitates conversion between classes and dictionaries, JSON objects and files.
+Integrates with popular modules and libraries, including dataclasses, attrs, and SQLAlchemy.